Talin (protein): Function

 Vinculin binding sites are protein domains predominantly found in talin and talin-like molecules, enabling binding of vinculin to talin, stabilising integrin-mediated cell-matrix junctions.
 Talin, in turn, links integrins to the actin cytoskeleton.

 Structure

 The consensus sequence for vinculin binding sites is LxxAAxxVAxxVxxLIxxA, with a secondary structure prediction of four amphipathic helices.
 The hydrophobic residues that define the VBS are themselves 'masked' and are buried in the core of a series of helical bundles that make up the talin rod.

 Activation of the integrin αIIbβ3

-A structure–function analysis reported recently provides a cogent structural model (see top right) to explain talin-dependent integrin activation in three steps:
+A structure–function analysis reported in 2007 provides a cogent structural model (see top right) to explain talin-dependent integrin activation in three steps: